 Do Not Be Afraid_Photo by Neil Wissink

-Further ahead, I’ll be performing To hand, a durational solo performance that Siobhan Davies and I made together in 2011, at the Henry Moore Foundation in Hertfordshire, as part of the exhibition Body & Void: Echoes of Moore in Contemporary Art.
-Click here to read a short piece I wrote about it for the Foundation, here to read the Guardian's review of the show and here for more images of To hand amongst the show's extraordinary collection of works by Henry Moore, Damien Hirst, Richard Deacon, Sarah Lucas and many others.
+This month, I’ll also be performing To hand, a durational solo performance that Siobhan Davies and I made together in 2011, at the Henry Moore Foundation in Hertfordshire, as part of the exhibition Body & Void: Echoes of Moore in Contemporary Art.
+Click here to read a short piece I wrote about it for the Foundation, here to read the Guardian's review of the show and here for more images of To hand amongst the show's incredible collection of works by Henry Moore, Damien Hirst, Richard Deacon, Sarah Lucas and many others.

 With warm wishes,